Linguistics is the scientific study of

 to this enterprise.

-The Department hosted the 2011 Linguistic Institute, an international biennial summer school co-sponsored by the Linguistic Society of America.
+In the summer of 2011, the Department hosted the 2011 Linguistic Institute, an international biennial summer school co-sponsored by the Linguistic Society of America.

 Click here for a departmental staff listing and information for visitors.